 Documents Required for UK Medical Visa

 Strong supporting documents are essential for a successful UK Medical Visa application.
-The Home Office assesses applications carefully, and incomplete or insufficient documentation is a common reason for refusal.
+The Home Office assesses applications carefully, and incomplete or insufficient documentation is the most common reason for refusal.

 - Valid passport (at least 6 months validity, one blank page)

-- Confirmation letter from UK medical practitioner (GMC-registered)
+- Confirmation letter from UK medical practitioner (GMC-registered, dated within 3 months)

 - Detailed treatment plan with diagnosis, proposed treatment, and estimated duration